CodingSheep/DungeonCrawler/README.md

  Github Issues and Milestones/Projects of the Organization
  1. [Github Milestones](https://github.com/softdev3308/DungeonCrawler/milestones)
  2. [Github Project Tracking](https://github.com/softdev3308/DungeonCrawler/projects/1)

 ## Project Plan
 ![project](https://puu.sh/u6dqd/8710624e34.png)

 ## Organization
 All of the code that we wrote is in /Assets/Scripts.
 Test cases are in the unit_testing branch.
 Auto-documenter documents are in /AutoDocs.

+AutoDocs were made using Doxygen on c#
+Please use /AutoDocs/html/annotated.html to navigate the suite

 ## To Play
 Go to the folder labeled "Builds" and, depending on your OS, find the executable file to play the game!